 When is Patriots' Day?
-This uniquely New England holiday, celebrated only in the states of Massachusetts and Maine, is always on the third Monday in April.
+This uniquely New England holiday, traditionally celebrated only in the states of Massachusetts and Maine, is always on the third Monday in April.
 Wisconsin also observes Patriots' Day as a public school holiday.
+For the first time in 2018, Patriots' Day is also an official holiday in Connecticut: Schools will still be in session on this unpaid holiday for state workers.

-In 1969, however, the celebration of Patriots' Day was changed to the third Monday of April: We New Englanders love our three-day weekends!
-If you're planning ahead, here is a handy guide to Patriots' Day dates for 2017 and beyond.
+Initially, Patriots' Day was celebrated each year on April 19: the anniversary of this pivotal event in American history.
+In 1969, however, the celebration of Patriots' Day was changed to the third Monday of April: New Englanders love their three-day weekends!
+If you're planning ahead, here is a handy guide to Patriots' Day dates for 2018 and beyond.

 Monday, April 16, 2018